lwazimamikizulu-cmyk/Assignment2/README.md

 # Assignment2
-#Life Hack or Urban Myth App (For First-Time Mommys)
+Life Hack or Urban Myth App (For First-Time Moms) Overview
-Overview
 The Life Hack or Urban Myth App is an androis application developed using Kotlin in Android Studio.